riceset/Garden/content/index.md

     Komeno
   </div>
   <p style="margin-top: 20px;">
     Software engineering student at École 42.
-Currently majoring in Japan studies at Tokyo University of Foreign Studies as a MEXT scholarship undergraduate student.
+Currently majoring in Japan Studies at Tokyo University of Foreign Studies as a MEXT scholarship undergraduate student.
 Passionate about iOS app development and language learning.
   </p>
   <br>
   <p>